-Changes affect filing status and eliminate personal exemptions
+Changes under Trump's tax law affect deductions and personal exemptions

 Tax Brackets Have Changed

 There were seven federal tax brackets in 2017, ranging from 10% for head of household filers earning less than $13,350 up to 39.6% for those with incomes in excess of $444,550.

-President Trump proposed cutting that system to just three tax brackets of 12, 25, and 35 percent, but that didn't end up happening.
+President Trump initially proposed cutting this seven-tiered system to just three tax brackets of 12%, 25%, and 35%, but that didn't end up happening.

 The big difference here is that there are still seven tax brackets, but with more favorable tax rates.
-Under the TCJA, you'll only move to a 12 percent income tax rate at that threshold instead of 15% as in 2017.
-There's a savings here of 3 percent.
+Under the TCJA, you'll only move to a 12% income tax rate at that threshold instead of 15%, as it was in 2017.
+There's a savings here of 3%.

 Tax rates have been adjusted downward all across the board for every filing status and all income levels.
 The 2018 tax brackets are set at 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 Before the TCJA, they were 10%, 15%, 25%, 28%, 33%, 35%, and 39.6%.

 About that Head of Household Filing Status…

-If you qualify as head of household, you can earn more before moving into the next highest tax bracket.
-For example, if you earned more than $9,325 under the 2017 tax code, any income over this amount would be subject to taxation at that 15 percent rate for single filers.
-If you were head of household, however, you could have earned up to that $13,350 income figure before moving into the 15% tax bracket if you were head of household.
+You can earn more before moving into the next highest tax bracket if you qualify as head of household.
+If you earned more than $9,325 as a single filer under the 2017 tax code, income over this amount would be subject to taxation at the 15% rate.
+But you could have earned up to that $13,350 before moving into the 15% tax bracket if you were head of household.